rcreecy/ryancreecy/_posts/2019-10-28-xrdp-on-mac.markdown

 password=ask
 ```

-We are only worried about vnc-any in this instance, as that is the only one I have been able to get to function properly.
+We are only worried about `vnc-any` in this instance, as that is the only one I have been able to get to function properly.
 We are also going to reference libvnc.dylib, not libvnc.so.
-This is the changes sessions section.
+Below is the changed sessions section.
 I just comment out any I won't be using and make the necessary changes for my environment.

 ```
 #[Xorg]